kinecosystem/kin-ecosystem-sdk-docs/docs/intro.md

 ## Ecosystem SDK Overview

-The ecosystem SDK supports rich user experience and seamless blockchain integration.
-Once the ecosystem SDK is integrated within a digital service, you’ll have the ability to provide your users with a range of new experiences as part of the Kin ecosystem including, earn and spend marketplace opportunities, and the ability to view their account balance and order history
-A stellar wallet and account will be created behind the scene for the user.
+The Kin Ecosystem SDK allows you to quickly and easily integrate with the Kin platform.
+This enables you to provide your users with new opportunities to earn and spend the Kin digital currency from inside your app or from the Kin Marketplace offer window.
+For each user, you create a Stellar account and wallet.
+By calling the appropriate SDK functions, your application performs users’ buy and sell transactions using their wallet objects.
+Your users can also view their account balance and their transaction history.

 ### Marketplace